-On the investment side Paul has acted for some of the more established funds including Trinova Real Estate and Bridges Ventures and regularly acts for some more local investors who remain very active in Scotland.
+On the investment side Paul has acted for some of the more established funds including Trinova Real Estate and Bridges Ventures and regularly acts for some more local investors who remain active in Scotland.

 - Acted on behalf of an offshore Guernsey client purchasing a 55-bedroom care home investment in Edinburgh at a price of c £3 million